galElmalah/scaffolder/README.md

 };
 ```

-> transformers, functions, parametersOptions can be scoped to specific templates, and will have precedes over non scoped options.
+> transformers, functions, parametersOptions can be scoped to specific templates, and will have precedents over non scoped options.

 ### transformers